-You can tell Curio to maintain the spacing of figures closely underneath the selected figure.
-This means that this figure is resized, either manually or by changing styles or content, then the figures closely underneath (within 50 pixels) will automatically scoot down or back up as the figure's size changes.
+You can tell Curio to automatically scoot figures closely underneath a figure as it is being resized.

+This means that as this figure is resized, either by manually resizing or by changing styles or adding/removing content, then the figures closely underneath (within 50 pixels) will automatically scoot down or back up as the figure's size changes.
 By setting this attribute, which can be saved with custom figure styles, you can have figures shift themselves down and up as figure contents change!